-Standard of Care: The reasonable degree of skill, knowledge and care, based on credible scientific evidence published in current peer-reviewed medical literature, and ordinarily possessed and exercised by members of a person's profession and specialty under similar circumstances.
+Standard of Care: The reasonable degree of skill, knowledge, and care, based on credible scientific evidence published in current peer-reviewed medical literature, and ordinarily possessed and exercised by members of a person's profession and specialty under similar circumstances.
 The Standard of Care encompasses whether and under what circumstances a procedure is performed; the way it is performed; and whether and if so in what manner informed consent should be obtained prior to performance (for example, whether consent must be obtained in writing, whether documentation of consent in the medical record is required, or whether it may be implied under the circumstances, and the required content of the consent discussion, form, or both)

-G. Confidential & Non-Confidential Campus Resources
+M. Confidential & Non-Confidential Campus Resources

-Upon receipt of a report of sexual violence or sexual harassment, Title IX/EOAA will provide written notification about all available, confidential and non-confidential, resources available on-campus and in the community.
+Upon receipt of a report of sexual violence or sexual harassment, Title IX/EOAA will provide written notification about all available, confidential, and non-confidential, resources available on-campus and in the community.
 This document includes resources related to survivor advocacy, counseling, psychological services, health services, legal assistance, visa and immigration assistance, and other community programs.
 Supportive measures, restraining orders and resources for UCR students who may have experienced sexual violence or harassment can be found on the Title IX website.

-Campus Advocacy Resources & Education (CARE) Counseling and Psychological Services (CAPS)
+Campus Advocacy Resources & Education (CARE)

 is a trauma-informed office that provides primary prevention and advocacy support for individuals impacted by sexual assault, relationship violence and stalking.
-Students, staff and faculty can connect with a CARE Advocate to explore academic accommodations, housing relocations, ongoing holistic healing support, safety planning and more.
+Students, staff and faculty can offers FREE, confidential crisis support and short-term individual, group, and couples counseling for all registered UCR students in CA. Services are provided by California licensed connect with a CARE Advocate to explore academic accommodations, housing relocations, ongoing holistic healing support, safety planning and more.
 CARE Advocates are university staff employees who are professionally trained and certified to provide confidential support and/or counseling services to victims of sexual violence, sexual assault, domestic violence, dating violence or stalking.
 An employee whose official responsibilities include providing professional or pastoral counseling to members of the UC community and who is functioning within the scope of their license or certification is not a CSA for purposes of the Clery Policy and does not report matters to the Title IX Officer without your consent.